damko/php-aid-projects/repo/zibaldone.md

 * Type: web application

-### Description and aims of the project
+### Description and aims of the project:
-The project should recreate the concept of [Zibaldone](http://en.wikipedia.org/wiki/Commonplace_book#Zibaldone) so it should be able to uses chunks of markdown text, either local or living remote, to create html books.
+The project should recreate the concept of [Zibaldone](http://en.wikipedia.org/wiki/Commonplace_book#Zibaldone) so it should be able to use chunks of markdown text, either local or living remote, to create html books.

-The skeleton of the final book should respect Leanpub specifics so that it will be possible to publish the book on Leanpub.
+The skeleton of the final book should respect Leanpub specifics so that the book can be published on Leanpub.

-### Technologies / Languages / Frameworks used
+### Technologies / Languages / Frameworks used:

 * PHP
 * Slim Framework